What is available credit, and how does it work?

 A credit card’s available credit is generally how much the cardholder has left to spend.
 You can calculate your available credit by subtracting your current balance from your credit limit.

 Looking to increase your overall available credit?
-You can start by seeing if you’re pre-approved for a Capital One credit card.
+You can start by seeing whether you’re pre-approved for a Capital One credit card.
 Checking is easy, and it won’t hurt your credit scores.